velodrome-finance/contracts/SPECIFICATION.md

 include the `proposer` to prevent griefing attacks from proposal frontrunning.
 Votes are cast and counted on a per `tokenId` basis.

+The votes contract, which has `getPastVotes` has been modified to provide better support for managed veNFTs (mveNFTs).
+This is achieved by implementing the following features:
+- mveNFTs are unable to vote directly (i.e. calls to `castVote` will revert).
+- mveNFTs are able to vote indirectly by vote delegation.
+- locked nfts (i.e. nfts that deposited into a mveNFT) are able to vote if the mveNFT is not delegating.
+    - The voting balance of the locked nft is equal to its initial contribution + the proportion of all unclaimed locked rewards (both rebases and compounded rewards) + any balances delegated to it.
+    - Note that this uses a custom `earned` function as it requires the "lag" from rewards to be removed.
+- normal nfts can vote as normal

 ### EpochGovernor

 An epoch based governance contract modified lightly from OpenZeppelin's Governor